UrDevKaizen/AzureClient/README.md

 - Publish modified versions if permitted by the LICENSE.

 ### Not Allowed
-- Claim AzureClient or its code as your own work.
 - Remove required attribution.
 - Sell AzureClient or modified versions unless explicitly permitted.
 - Misrepresent copied code as original work.